MAGIC-AI4Med/ChestX-Reasoner/README.md

 ## Training
 In the following, we provide an overview and detailed guidance on the code used to train our ChestX-Reasoner and its variants.
 * Note that SFT step requires at least 4 A100 80GB GPUs and training for about 2 days.
 * Note that RL step requires at least 8 A100 80GB GPUs and training for about 3 days.
+* VLLM for inference and Verl engine are essential to save training times.
 ### Environment
 You can install the code environment used for training our model.
 Our code is established based on **VERL(https://github.com/volcengine/verl)** engine.
 You may see for more detailed instructions.
 Besides, we provide a copy of our env list in **./env.txt**.
 ```bash